briangershon/threejs-minimal/README.md

 # threejs-minimal

-A minimal web project needed to run three.js experiments.
+A minimal web project needed to run Three.js experiments.

-ES Modules.
-Hot reloading during development.
+Features:

+- examples of using Three.js geometry (box and text), camera, lights, materials, orbit controls and animations.
-Builds with Webpack 5, intentionally using as many defaults as possible for smallest configuration file.
+- uses Webpack 5, though intentionally relies on as many Webpack defaults as possible for smallest configuration file.

 ## Tree-shaking